9aia/thal/management/BACKLOG.md

 - Improve error handling.
 - Improve brand identity.

-### Chat
-- Add a GenAI experimental disclaimer note at the top of the chat.

 ### Legal
 - Add privacy info about account deletion (cannot delete before month ends, but users can delete manually before).